-Lammas is the first of the harvest festivals, and a time for reaping what we’ve sown – both physically & energetically.
+Lammas is the first of the witchy harvest festivals.
+It’s also a time for reaping what we’ve sown – both physically & energetically.

-Today, August 1st, marks the beginning of the darker half of our year with the holiday called Lammas.
-As a cross-quarter festival, it marks the halfway point between the summer solstice and the fall equinox.
+Today, August 1 marks the beginning of our descent into the darker half of our year with the holiday called Lammas.
+As a cross-quarter festival, it marks the halfway point between the Summer Solstice and the Fall Equinox.

-You may notice Mother Nature bursting forward with life during this time of the year.
-In Anglo-Saxon England this was the celebration of the first grain harvest.
-Apples and grapes are ripe with life and ready to be harvested, the Sage and Basil bushes are nuts with growth, and we give thanks to the bounty of food we receive.
+You may notice Mother Nature bursting forward with life during this time of year.
+In Anglo-Saxon England, this was the celebration of the first grain harvest.
+Apples and grapes are ripe with life and ready to be harvested.
+The sage and basil bushes are nuts with growth, and we give thanks to the bounty of food we receive.

-If you’re interested in connecting with the energy of this transitional holiday and celebrating Lammas, try a few of these simple and accessible ritual ideas.
+If you’re interested in connecting with the energy of this transitional holiday and celebrating Lammas, try these simple and accessible ritual ideas.

-There is no right or wrong way to do it.
-Simply give yourself the space to connect in whatever way feels best to you.
+There is no right or wrong way to celebrate the Sabbats.
+What’s important is that you give yourself space to connect in whatever way feels best to you.

 Reflect and Recenter

-Lammas is a time of reflection.
-We’re over halfway through the year.
+Lammas is a time of reflection since we’re over halfway through the year.
 Where do you stand on some of the goals you set for yourself back in the winter?
 What can you take notice of and give thanks for, and what can you let go of?
-Sometimes the aspirations we set for ourselves seem wonderful in theory, but when it comes time to create we realize there’s no space for them in our lives.
+Sometimes the aspirations we set for ourselves seem great in theory, but when it comes time to create we realize there’s no space for them in our lives.
 Or we get something we thought we wanted, only to find out it makes us feel even more bogged down.
-Image this as a time to take an imaginary scythe to your life.
+Imagine this as a time to take an imaginary scythe to your life.
 Where can you cut back, so you can give more fully to the areas of your life that make you feel authentic and whole?